Main Content

 COURSE REQUIREMENTS

-The externship course is open to any student who has completed the first year of legal studies and has a cumulative grade point average of at least 2.6 (or with approval of the externship faculty supervisor if the student’s grade point average is under 2.6).
-For more information on enrollment requirements, see the School of Law Rules relating to Clinics.
+The externship course is open to any student who has completed the second year of legal studies and is Illinois 711 license eligible (earned credits that represent at least one-half of the credits required for graduation and be in good standing).
+For more information on enrollment requirements, see the School of Law Rules regarding Legal Clinc and Field Placements.

-The externship course is graded on a Satisfactory/Unsatisfactory scale.
+The externship course is graded on a mondified Satisfactory/Unsatisfactory scale (S+, S, U).
 Students may enroll for anywhere between 2 and 6 academic credits.
 For each hour of credit, students must complete a minimum number hours of externship work, with at least 20% of those hours from observing court or other proceedings, as follows:

 The Judicial Extern Clinic is now offered every semester.
 With advance approval from the Faculty Supervisor, students also have the option of completing an externship during the intersession between the Fall and Spring semesters.
 Summer externships offer flexible start times, which allows students to begin as early as mid-May or when the regular summer term begins in June.